 The communication program offers challenging, hands-on classes taught by faculty with expertise in professional communication, journalism, graphic design, mass media law and ethics, and branding.
 In class, you’ll learn to communicate in many different ways, studying everything from traditional media to digital communication.
-You can focus your studies on the area you find most interesting, while exploring your passions through internships and service learning with real-world clients.
+You can focus your studies on the area you find most interesting, while exploring your passions through internships and community-engaged learning with real-world clients.

 What You'll Learn

 - Master the ability to communicate effectively with a wide variety of audiences through honing writing and editing skills applicable to various communication professions.

 - Analyze the historical, legal, and ethical contexts surrounding communication strategy and practice.